balderdashy/sails-docs/assets.md

 ```

 Since the order of styles and javascript is important, if you would like to change the order of injection, open your
 `Gruntfile.js` file.
-You will see three arrays at the top of the file where you can determine use Grunt-style
+You will see three arrays at the top of the file where you can use Grunt-style
 wildcard/glob/splat expressions to order your assets.

 Here is an example